wradlib/wradlib/doc/source/gettingstarted.rst

 Now you can install wradlib.
 Open a DOS console window and type:

 ``> easy_install wradlib``

+Alternatively, you can install the `Bleeding edge code`_.

 Test the integrity of your wradlib installation by opening a console window and typing ``>python``.
 The Python prompt should appear.
 Then type